IceHe/lib/java/cmd/java.md

 _`-XX:+PrintNMTStatistics`_

 - _Enables **printing of collected native memory tracking data** at JVM exit when native memory tracking is enabled ( see `-XX:NativeMemoryTracking` ) ._
-    - _By default, this option is disabled and native memory tracking data isn’t printed._
+    - _By default, this option is disabled and native memory tracking data isn't printed._

 `-XX:+RelaxAccessControlCheck`

 - Decreases the amount of access control checks in the verifier.
-    - By default, this option is disabled, and it’s ignored (that is, treated as disabled) for classes with a recent bytecode version.
+    - By default, this option is disabled, and it's ignored (that is, treated as disabled) for classes with a recent bytecode version.
     - You can enable it for classes with older versions of the bytecode.

 _`-XX:SharedArchiveFile=path`_